 Take advantage of that with fun ideas for Back-to-School Night or parent-teacher conferences.

-Third graders are not too old for morning meeting.
-This third grade blogger includes the class rules, a self-reflection (What did you do well as a researcher yesterday?), a silly class question (What’s your favorite flavor of ice cream?), sharing good news/bad news, and the Word of the Day in her morning meeting.
+Third graders are not too old for morning meetings.
+Consider including class rules, a self-reflection (What did you do well as a researcher yesterday?), a silly class question (What’s your favorite flavor of ice cream?), sharing good news/bad news, and the Word of the Day.